 The FFT feedback allows us to hear from all of our patients, their carers and relatives to better understand their positive, neutral and negative experiences.
-In listening to this breath of opinion we can consider what we are doing well, and how we can extrapolate that information into other services, as well as hear direct suggestions for improvement.
+In listening to these opinions we can consider what we are doing well, and how we can extrapolate that information into other services, as well as hear direct suggestions for improvement.

-Between April 2021 and March 2022, we received 26,510 responses to the FFT, with over 22,000 comments given.
+Between April 2022 and March 2023, we received 29,442 responses to the FFT, with over 23,000 comments given.
+This represents an increase of 11% in the responses we are being given and over 1000 more comments to consider.
 The overall percentage of inpatients recommending (very likely or likely) was 99% and all of our results bettered the national average for the period.